njcolvin/njcolvin.github.io/_posts/2023-03-05-divide-and-conquer.md

 ## Introduction

-This note assumes you know what an algorithm is, but as a quick refresher according to Jeff Erickson, "an algorithm is an explicit, precise, unambiguous, mechanically-executable sequence of elementary instructions, usually intended to accomplish a specific purpose."
+This note assumes you know what an algorithm is, but as a quick refresher according to Jeff Erickson, "an algorithm is an explicit, precise, unambiguous, mechanically-executable sequence of elementary instructions, usually intended to accomplish a specific purpose."<d-cite key="erickson2019Algos"></d-cite>

 Good algorithms are incredibly useful, but sometimes a problem might not have a clear algorithmic solution.
 Worse, it might even be [impossible](https://en.wikipedia.org/wiki/Undecidable_problem).
 A powerful method to solve an unknown problem is to make a **reduction** to one or more simpler problems that can be solved by known algorithms.
 The reduction of a problem can even be into smaller instances of itself, breaking up repeatedly until reaching one of several base cases.
 This is called **recursion**.
 Divide-and-conquer is a general pattern for solving a problem using recursion: